xXG0DLessXx/shapes-inc-telegram-bot/README.md

     ```bash
     docker-compose down
     ```
+    A `bot_data` directory will be created in your project folder, containing the persistent SQLite database from the Docker volume.

 ## Available Commands

 *   `/start`: Displays a welcome message.
 *   `/help`: Shows this help message, including available tools and free will status.
+*   `/auth_shapes`: Starts the process to connect your Shapes.inc account for a personalized experience.
+*   `/cancel`: Aborts a multi-step process like authentication.
 *   `/newchat`: Clears the bot's side of the conversation history for the current chat/topic (respecting `SEPARATE_TOPIC_HISTORIES` setting).
 This helps the bot "forget" the recent local context.
 However, Shapes.inc manages its own context on their end; standard Shape commands like `!wack` might be more relevant for a full context reset on their platform.
 The bot now sends a more specific `X-Channel-Id` header that might help Shapes.inc with their history scoping.
-*   `/activate`: (Groups/Topics only) Make the bot respond to every message in the current group (general chat) or specific topic.
+*   `/activate`: **(Admin-only)** (Groups/Topics only) Make the bot respond to every message in the current group (general chat) or specific topic.
-*   `/deactivate`: (Groups/Topics only) Stop the bot from responding to every message in the current group/topic, reverting to default behavior (mentions, replies, free will).
+*   `/deactivate`: **(Admin-only)** (Groups/Topics only) Stop the bot from responding to every message in the current group/topic, reverting to default behavior (mentions, replies, free will).
 *   `/imagine <prompt>`: (Experimental) Generates images based on your prompt using Bing Image Creator.
 Requires `BING_AUTH_COOKIE` to be set and `BingImageCreator` library to be functional.
 *   `/setbingcookie <cookie_value>`: (Admin-only) Updates the Bing authentication cookie.
 Restricted to users listed in `ALLOWED_USERS`.